 On November 21, 2013, the Company granted a total of 800,000 options to purchase common shares of the Company to directors and an officer at an exercise price of \$0.175 per share, expiring on November 21, 2018.
 The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: a five year expected average life; share price of \$0.17; 123% volatility; risk-free interest rate of 1.78%; and a dividend yield of 0%.
 Volatility is calculated based on the changes in historical stock prices over the expected life of the options.
-The fair value assigned to these options was \$113,600, which was expensed in the consolidated statement of loss and comprehensive loss with a corresponding amount allocated to equity settled share-based payment reserve.
+The fair value assigned to these options was \$113,600 which was expensed in the consolidated statement of loss and comprehensive loss with a corresponding amount allocated to equity settled share-based payment reserve.
 These options have fully vested.

 On December 9, 2013, the Company granted a total of 850,000 options to purchase common shares of the Company to directors and an officer at an exercise price of \$0.15 per share, expiring on December 9, 2018.
 The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: a five year expected average life; share price of \$0.15; 122% volatility; risk-free interest rate of 1.81%; and a dividend yield of 0%.
 Volatility is calculated based on the changes in historical stock prices over the expected life of the options.
-The fair value assigned to these options was \$106,250, which was expensed in the consolidated statement of loss and comprehensive loss with a corresponding amount allocated to equity settled share-based payment reserve.
+The fair value assigned to these options was \$106,250 which was expensed in the consolidated statement of loss and comprehensive loss with a corresponding amount allocated to equity settled share-based payment reserve.
 These options have fully vested.

-On April 24, 2012, the Company granted 1,200,000 options of the Company at a price of \$0.12 per share, expiring April 24, 2017.
-The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: a five year expected average life; share price of \$0.10; 111% volatility; risk-free interest rate of 1.68%; and a dividend yield of 0%.
+On May 20, 2014, the Company granted 1,230,000 options to purchase common shares of the Company to directors and an officer of the Company at an exercise price of \$0.36 per share, expiring May 20, 2019.
+The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: a five year expected average life; share price of \$0.36; 118% volatility; risk-free interest rate of 1.54%; and a dividend yield of 0%.
 Volatility is calculated based on the changes in historical stock prices over the expected life of the options.
-The fair value assigned to these options was \$92,400, which was expensed to the unaudited condensed interim consolidated statement of loss and comprehensive loss with a corresponding amount allocated to equity settled share-based payment reserve.
+The fair value assigned to these options was \$392,350 which was expensed in the consolidated statement of loss and comprehensive loss with a corresponding amount allocated to contributed surplus.
 These options have fully vested.